NVIDIA/air_agent/README.md

 ## Configuration

 The Air platform dynamically injects an appropriate agent configuration into the VM via /mnt/air/agent.ini.
 This path can be overridden with the `-c`/`--config-file` command line argument.

+Additionally, individual settings can be overriden using environment variables prefixed with `AIR_AGENT_`.
+For example, to override the `LOG_LEVEL` setting, set an environment variable named `AIR_AGENT_LOG_LEVEL`.